Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 Kerry can't stand, nor can many other Democrats for the truth to be told about them.

-And uh and they laugh.
+And they laugh.

 Of course, his plan is cut and run.

-What it's when you start calling for getting the troops out of there, what's the difference in redeploying them and withdrawing them?
+When you start calling for getting the troops out of there, what's the difference in redeploying them and withdrawing them?

 This is another little semantic trick they're playing.

-But he when he listed the places that he wants to redeploy, he mentioned one of them as Okinawa.
+But when he listed the places that he wants to redeploy, he mentioned one of them as Okinawa.

 Geography is now called human geography, and that's where you tell the teacher the various parts of the body of your classmates you'd like to visit.

-Geography, when I went to school was learning where things were on the map.
+Geography, when I went to school, was learning where things were on the map.

 Okinawa is 4,000 miles from Iraq, Kuwait, or wherever.